vearch/vearch/docs/Quickstart.md

 # Quickstart

+*This  Quickstart suit for those people who want to search something but  do not know how to extract image or text to features.
+Other people please refer to [APILowLevel.md](APILowLevel.md) .*

 Vearch is aimed to build a simple and fast image retrieval system.
 Through this system, you can easily build your own image retrieval system, including image object detection,  feature extraction and similarity search.
 This quickstart demonstrates how to use it.

 ![docs/img/plugin/main_process.gif](img/plugin/main_process.gif)

 ## Before you begin

 1. Deploy Vearch system referred to [Deploy.md](Deploy.md).

  For testing you can download  [coco data](https://pjreddie.com/media/files/val2014.zip), or  use the images in images folder we choose from [coco data](https://pjreddie.com/media/files/val2014.zip).
+For more details, you can refer test folder in `plugin.src`

+## Different from APILowLevel.md

+This API is similar to [APILowLevel.md](APILowLevel.md),  and plugin can perfectly adapt to it, you can use any method defined in APILowLevel.md by plugin.
+However, if you already have features, I suggest you use APILowLevel.md directly.

+The difference:

+- The name of db can not be one of  ['_cluster', 'list', 'db', 'space'].
+- Can not use `_msearch` method.
+- Replace the feature field with the object requiring the feature, refer to insert or search demo.

 ## Deploy your own plugin service